pipwilson/trmnl-72-seasons/README.md

 ![](screenshot.jpg)

-You can read more about the seasons [on kanpai-japan.com](https://www.kanpai-japan.com/travel-guide/koyomi-72-seasons) and me on [my blog](https://philwilson.org/blog).
+You can read more about the seasons [on kanpai-japan.com](https://www.kanpai-japan.com/travel-guide/koyomi-72-seasons) and [this project on my blog](https://philwilson.org/blog/2025/06/72-seasons-on-the-trmnl/).